 Contents.
 The NOV shall state the location and nature of the noncompliance and shall also specify what action is required for the person to avoid revocation or suspension of any permit or plan issued pursuant to this Chapter.
 The NOV shall be sent to the responsible person in any permit, plan, or application or to the landowner.

 Process.
 The City of Payson follows the NOV process described in Utah State Code 19-5-108.3.
+This process applies to all construction-related violations under this Title, including those identified in Section 5.32.

 Exceptional Circumstances.
 The City may issue an order to stop construction earlier than described if the City has a clearly documented reason articulating an immediate threat to water quality, situations which involve a risk of injury to persons, damage to storm water facilities, or damage to other property or the environment.